emberlabs/sfslib/README.markdown

 	git clone http://github.com/Obsidian1510/SFSIntegration.git
 	cd ./SFSIntegration
-	git submodule init
-	git submodule update

 This will download the StopForumSpam integration Library along with its dependency, the OpenFlame Framework.

 ### Notes

-If requested enough, I may fork out some of my original code for JSON handling from the OpenFlame Framework in order to make this library standalone.
-In such an event however, the caching functionality of the library will be lost, as it would not be able to be ported.

-Additionally, this library is not an official product of the StopForumSpam service.
+This library is not an official product of the StopForumSpam service.
 All trademarks and copyrights are property of their owners.